TrishaShandlye/Velvet-Roast/README.md

 #  Velvet Roast Café Website

-**Velvet Roast** is a modern, elegant café-themed website designed with a warm and luxurious aesthetic.
+**Velvet Roast** is a modern, elegant cafe-themed website designed with a warm and luxurious aesthetic.
 It reflects the calm mornings, soft lights, and cozy spaces where coffee feels like a treat — not a habit.

 This project is built entirely with **HTML5** and **CSS3**, focusing on responsive design and a cohesive brand theme.